hellyryan1995/Wordit-Game-MS2/README.md

 * See how long I have before I'm out of time.
 * Know what score I just earned.

-**As a user playing the game I want:**
+**As a Developer Developing this game I want:**

-* To be able to understand the game and controls easily.
+* To ensure the design is minimal with the least amount of distraction from the main focus within the game.
-* Large clickable buttons on all displays.
+* Display a popup when the game first loads explaining how to play.
-* The ability to see and try to beat my high score.
+* Make sure the game is playable on all devices.
-* See how long I have before I'm out of time.
+* Make the user's awareness of keyboard controls whilst playing on the desktop.
-* Know what score I just earned.
+* To display how much time the user to select the correct command.

 ### Wireframes